coder/docs/admin/git.md

 However, Coder doesn't test these and cannot provide recommendations or support.

 **Note** The public key provided by Coder uses the ECDSA key algorithm.
-Ensure this is supported by your git provider.
+Ensure your git provider supports this.

 ![Configure Git Integration](../assets/git-admin.png)